abhi3700/theoretical-ideas/blockchain-machine-learning.md

 * **Node**: every process in a distributed process scheme, would become a node.
 Every interaction among these nodes is refereed as a *message*.
 Let us focus on the distributed paradigm most used currently, namely "MapReduce".
 In this paradigm, a master cluster node acts as coordinator and deliver processes to worker cluster nodes.
 These workers read the data, perform their computation (the map part) and write the results in files.
 Another set of workers read the data and perform another computation that reduces the number of computation elements (the reduce part).
-Finally they write the results into the disk.
+Finally they write the results into the disk (figure inspired by Dean, J., & Ghemawat, S. (2008).
+MapReduce: simplified data processing on large clusters.
+Communications of the ACM, 51(1), 107-113.).

     <center>